dd-hebert/uv_pro/docs/quickstart.rst

 The default size is ``"narrow"``, meaning only the spectra with low total absorbance are considered low signal outliers.
-If the size is set to ``"wide"``, then the spectra immediately neighboring low signal outlier spectra are also considered outliers.
+If the size is set to ``"wide"``, then the spectra immediately neighboring low signal outlier spectra are also considered :attr:`~uv_pro.process.Dataset.outliers`.
 The image below illustrates the effect of changing the size of the low signal outlier window:

 .. image:: C2_lsw_comparison.png

 Notice in the left plot, the baseline (light blue region) does not closely follow the data because of the problem points (circled in magenta) which do not get counted as low signal outliers (circled in green).
-In the plot on the right, the window size has been set to ``"wide"``, so the points immediately before and after each low signal outlier also get counted as low signal outliers.
-In this case, the baseline follows the data much more closely.
-Though as you can see, many data points in this :class:`~uv_pro.process.Dataset` are still wrongly being counted as outliers.
-While changing the size of the low signal outlier window helped, the other baseline parameters need to be adjusted to get a good fit.
+In the plot on the right, the window size has been set to ``"wide"``, so the points immediately before and after each low signal outlier also get counted as :attr:`~uv_pro.process.Dataset.outliers`.
+In this case, the :attr:`~uv_pro.process.Dataset.baseline` follows the data much more closely.
+Though as you can see, many data points in this :class:`~uv_pro.process.Dataset` are still wrongly being counted as :attr:`~uv_pro.process.Dataset.outliers`.
+While changing the size of the low signal outlier window helped, the other :attr:`~uv_pro.process.Dataset.baseline` parameters need to be adjusted to get a good fit.

 In general, the default ``"narrow"`` window size works well if the dips in the absorbance are sharp.
 If the dips in the absorbance are more broad, a ``"wide"`` window may be necessary.
-A side-effect of using a wider window is that more spectra will be considered outliers and removed from the final plot.
+A side-effect of using a wider window is that more spectra will be considered :attr:`~uv_pro.process.Dataset.outliers` and removed from the final plot.
 However, this is only an issue when working with smaller datasets containing fewer spectra.

 .. _pybaselines.whittaker: https://pybaselines.readthedocs.io/en/latest/algorithms/whittaker.html
 .. _pybaselines.whittaker.asls: https://pybaselines.readthedocs.io/en/latest/algorithms/whittaker.html#asls-asymmetric-least-squares